kinopee0219/capstone/report.md

 Feature engineering with the existing models.

 - **Change my model and data**:
-CNN and LSTM with one more dimension to learn the relationship between the other stock datasets such as Facebook, Apple etc. For simple example, CNN's RGB channel for image recognition is corresponding to Google, Apple, Facebook, and Amazon stock datasets.
+CNN and LSTM with one more dimension to learn the relationship between the other stock datasets such as Facebook, Apple etc. For simple example, CNN's RGB channel for image recognition is corresponding to Google, Apple, Facebook, and Amazon stock datasets in this case.

 - **Change my model**:
 1. In order for existing models to train and predict first, there are some room to thin out the connections between deep neural networks because the parameters distributions are around 0 as it is visualized the above at the section of #4-1.
 Model Evaluation and Validation.

 2. In order to 'win' trading, Deep-Reinforcement approach is useful because it can learn policy with three actions of sell, stay, buy.

 I appreciate your time.

+[Masaharu Kinoshita](https://www.linkedin.com/in/masaharu-kinoshita/), a newly-fladged data scientist at IBM Japan
 *Thanks and Best Regards, *

-[Masaharu Kinoshita](https://www.linkedin.com/in/masaharu-kinoshita/), a newly-fladged data scientist at IBM Japan
 **EoF**